 Supervisors should “appoint” a temporary supervisor who is a regular contract employee of the college (not another student or hourly employee) any time that they are not physically present on campus and students are working.
 The temporary supervisor should be informed whenever they are responsible for the student and the student should know who they are and how to contact them.
 Student employees are not authorized to open or close facilities and are not issued keys.

-Students can work up to 39 hours a week, during breaks when school is not in session and during summer and winter sessions as long as they are pre-registered for the following full term in at least 6 units, but are not taking summer or winter session classes.
+Students can work up to 29.5 hours a week during breaks when school is not in session and during summer and winter sessions as long as they are pre-registered for the following full term in at least 6 units, but are not taking summer or winter session classes.
 Supervisors should initial off on those time card hours, or any hours worked on weekends or holidays.
-In any case, students may not work more than 8 hours a day, or more than 5 days monday through sunday, at any time during the year.
+Students may not work more than 8 hours a day, or more than 5 days monday through sunday, at any time during the year.

 Please check hiring packets to be sure they have updated forms before using.
 A good way to check this is to be sure that the W–4 form has the correct date.
 If you have older hiring packets you can return them to student employment and we will recycle what we can and give you updated packets in exchange.